ArctonLin/HHSA_CPU_OpenMP/README.md

 - (INPUT)_HHS.png is the Holo-Hilbert Spectra that plot the AM Frequency and FM Frequency by HHSA result (Sum of all time)

 - (INPUT)_HHSA_3D.png is the Holo-Hilbert Spectra Analysis result which is a short time HHS according to TimeCell Duration along Time

+- (INPUT)_HHSA.gif is the Holo-Hilbert Spectra Analysis result which is a short time HHS according to TimeCellGroup as step along Time

 ### Linux
 - Debian/Ubuntu: "apt-get install libmgl-dev g++ make"